victorliu-sq/PaperWriting/FlashSMP.md

-### Sequential Case
+### Solo Case

-In the sequential case, we tested algorithms with participant sizes ranging from 5,000 to 30,000, following the pattern shown in Figure 3.
+In the solo case, we tested algorithms with participant sizes ranging from 5,000 to 30,000, following the pattern shown in Figure 3.
 The preference lists for men and women were arranged such that, given n participants, there would be n^2−(n−1) proposals in total, with only n proposals made in parallel while the rest must be made serially.We test algorithms on Congested cases , as the same pattern as showed in Figure 3, of size with participants from 5000 to 30000.

 All men have the exactly the same preference lists and no preference lists of woman are randomized.